MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/07-Communication-Phone-Call.md

     - Gets a token for the new user with the "voip" scope using `tokenClient.getToken()`.
     - Returns an object containing the `userId` and `token` values.

-1. Now that you've seen how the token is retrieved, go back to `phone-call.component.ts` and locate the `startCall()` function.
+1. Now that you've seen how the userId and token are retrieved, go back to `phone-call.component.ts` and locate the `startCall()` function.

 1. This function is called when **Call** is selected in the phone call component.
-It uses the `CallAgent` object (located in the `@azure/communication-calling` library) mentioned earlier to start a call.
+It uses the `CallAgent` object mentioned earlier to start a call.
 The `callAgent.startCall()` function accepts an object representing the number to call and the ACS phone number used to make the call.

     ```typescript
     startCall() {